 |ball, habitat, sum||not, he, all|

 How do I teach core vocabulary?

-- Model (i.e. point to one or more symbols while speaking) regularly and consistently across a variety of environments.
-To allow students to make meaningful connections between spoken words and symbols you might say, "I want all of it" as you point to the symbols on the board.
+- Demonstrate or point to one or more symbols while you speak.
+It's important to do this regularly and consistently across all environments.
+When we point to the symbols while we speak, it creates meaningful connections between spoken words and symbols.
+For example, you may say, "I want all of it" as you point to the symbols on the board.

-- Make comments rather than asking questions.
-When we primarily ask questions, it reduces the opportunities to model a diverse use of symbols and intents.
+- Make comments rather than ask questions.
+Asking questions reduces the opportunities to model a diverse use of symbols and intents.

 - Encourage and invite learners to communicate using core vocabulary.
 Use long pauses with expectant facial expressions.
 Using AAC can take time, so be patient!

-- Do not require learners to use core vocabulary or take a student’s hand and use hand-over-hand to have them point to symbols.
-This type of behavior decreases a student's role as an active communicator and it also negatively impacts their authentic communication.
+- Do not require learners to use core vocabulary or take a learner’s hand and use hand-over-hand to have them point to symbols.
+This type of behavior decreases a learner's role as an active communicator.
+It also negatively impacts their authentic communication.

-- Acknowledge and attribute meaning to all forms of communication (i.e. gestures, eye gaze, pointing to symbols, vocalizations, etc.).
+- Recognize and assign meaning to all forms of communication such as gestures, eye gaze, pointing to symbols, vocalizations, etc.

-- Expand the AAC user's message.
-For example, if a student points to "more", you can expand and model "want more."
+- Expand the learner's message.
+For example, if a learner points to "More.", you can expand and model "Want more."

 Why utilize core vocabulary?